jundalisay/superb/content/en/research/mohammad/quran/sura-002k.md

 date: 2022-01-21
 image: "/covers/quran.jpg"
 description: "This is the Book in which there is no doubt, a guide for the righteous."
-linkb: /research/mohammad/quran/
+linkb: /research/mohammad/quran/sura-002j
-linkbtext: "Index"
+linkbtext: "2j"
-linkf: /research/mohammad/quran/
+linkf: /research/mohammad/quran/sura-002l
-linkftext: "Index"
+linkftext: "2l"
 ---